felangel/bloc/docs/coreconcepts.md

 In order to use Bloc, it is criticial to have a solid understanding of `Streams` and how they work.

-> If you're unfamiliar with `Streams` just think of a pipe with water running through it.
-The `Stream` is the pipe and the asynchronous data is the water.
+> If you're unfamiliar with `Streams` just think of a pipe with water flowing through it.
+The pipe is the `Stream` and the water is the asynchronous data.

 We can create a `Stream` in Dart by writing an `async*` function.